ruby2d/ruby2d.com/_pages/learn/windows.md

 layout: learn
 ---

-While there are several ways to get Ruby on Windows, we recommend using the latest [RubyInstaller for Windows](https://rubyinstaller.org).
-To get started...
+The easiest way to get Ruby on Windows is with [RubyInstaller](https://rubyinstaller.org).
+Here's how to get set up.

+# Install Ruby

-1. Go to the [RubyInstaller download page](https://rubyinstaller.org/downloads) and download the latest **Ruby+Devkit (x64)** version 3.1 or newer.
+1. Go to the [RubyInstaller download page](https://rubyinstaller.org/downloads) and download the latest **Ruby+Devkit** version (4.0 or newer).
+Choose the **x64** or **arm** installer depending on your system.

-2. Run the installer (leaving the default options is fine).
-When finished installing, keep the `Run 'ridk install'` option selected to install MSYS2 and the development toolchain.
+2. Run the installer (the default options are fine).
+When the installer finishes, it will open a terminal and ask "Which components shall be installed?"
+Enter `1,2,3` to update everything, then press enter again when it's finished.

-3. When prompted for "Which components shall be installed", just press "enter" to install everything needed.
-When finished installing, press "enter" again to quit.

-To start using Ruby, we also recommend the new [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/), which is easy to set up and provides access to multiple shells all in one view.
-You can [download it here](https://aka.ms/terminal) from the Microsoft Store for free.

-After installing, open Windows Terminal and click the drop-down icon (`˅`) and select `Settings`.
-Click `+ Add a new profile` then `+ New empty profile`.
-Enter a name for the profile, like `Ruby` or whatever you like.
-For `Command line`, enter this text:
+3. After the install completes, the installer will recommend opening a Ruby-enabled terminal.
+Go ahead and use that to start working with Ruby right away.

+Check to make sure everything works (the `$` symbol represents the prompt):

 ```
-C:\Ruby31-x64\msys64\msys2_shell.cmd -defterm -here -no-start -ucrt64
+$ ruby -e "puts 'Hello Ruby'"
+Hello Ruby
 ```

-(If you installed Ruby in a different location, update the path accordingly.)
-You can also set the `Starting directory` to anything you like, but we recommend just unchecking the box `Use parent process directory`, then `%USERPROFILE%` should appear.
-The rest of the fields are optional.
-Click `Save`.

-{% include warning.html icon="💡" message="If you want this Ruby profile to be the default one when you open Windows Terminal, in <code>Settings</code>, click <code>Startup</code> and under <code>Default profile</code>, select the  profile you just created.
-Click <code>Save</code>." %}

-Now, click the drop-down icon (`˅`) again and select your new Ruby profile.
-You should see a new tab open with a prompt that looks something like this:

-<pre><code style="background: black; color: white;"><span style="color: limegreen;">Me@DESKTOP-PB7BDLT</span> <span style="color: #cc00cc;">UCRT64</span> <span style="color: gold;">/c/Users/Me</span>
-$
-</code></pre>

-To give the shell access to Ruby, run the following command:

-<pre><code style="background: black; color: white;">echo 'export PATH=$PATH:/c/Ruby31-x64/bin' >> ~/.bash_profile</code></pre>

-(Again, if you installed Ruby in a different location, you'll need to update this directory path.)
-Run `source ~/.bash_profile` to make that change take effect in the current shell.
-Check to make sure Ruby is ready to go by running `ruby -v`.
-You should see Ruby print its version number and other information, like this:

-<pre><code style="background: black; color: white;">$ ruby -v
-ruby 3.1.1p18 (2022-02-18 revision 53f5fc4236) [x64-mingw-ucrt]
-</code></pre>

 That's it!
 You're ready to install the gem and [write your first 2D app »](/learn/get-started)